pnnl/socialsim_package/README.md

 # iGraph installation
 # Note: The iGraph installation process may vary from system to system
 conda install -c conda-forge/label/gcc7 python-igraph

+# For Mac OSX, you may to need install matplotlib with conda rather than
+# relying on the pip install below
+conda install matplotlib
 ```

 #### Step 3: Install the SocialSim package using pip